LX2004/mcp_server/README.md

 ## MCP Server Installation
 For detailed steps, please refer to the [link](https://modelcontextprotocol.io/quickstart/server#why-claude-for-desktop-and-not-claude-ai).

+### 🖥️ System Requirements

+Before running the project, please ensure the following system requirements are met:

+- **Python 3.10 or higher** must be installed.
+- **Python MCP SDK 1.2.0 or higher** is required.

+It is recommended to use **Conda** for environment management to maintain version consistency across dependencies.

 ### UV Installation
 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh